jasondaledavis/molecule/readme.txt

 * Fixed page subtitle CSS and changes text domain to molecule from capstone

 = 1.2 =
-* Added color options for header background in interior pages, and removed custom-header background jpg for transparent png to allow for custom css to style with flat color.
+* Added color options for header background in interior pages
+* Removed custom-header background jpg for transparent png to allow for custom css to style with flat color.

 = 1.3 =
 * Removed customizer color options for main navigation.